petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Why was this change made?

-Due to Soy/MetalJS deprecation, alignment with Liferay DXP to support Liferay Classic Theme in Commerce, paving the way for future DXP WEM integration.
+* Due to Soy/MetalJS deprecation

+* To align with Liferay DXP to support Liferay Classic Theme in Commerce, paving way for future DXP WEM integration.

 ## Revamped Account Selector